 Applications will be treated in strict confidence, subject to the provisions of the Freedom of Information Acts, 1997, the Data Protection Act 1988 & 2003, the Public Services Management (recruitment & Appointments) Act 2004 and other provisions that have been identified in published documentation.

 Appointments to positions in the Health Service Executive are subject to the Codes of Practice published by the Commission for Public Service Appointments (CPSA).
 The Code of Practice sets out how the core principles of probity, merit, equity and fairness might be applied on a principle basis.

 - specifies the responsibilities placed on candidates who participate in recruitment campaigns.

 - Facilitates feedback to applicants on matters relating to their application when requested,

 - outlines procedures in relation to a) requests for a review. of the recruitment and selection process and b) review in relation to allegations of a breach of the Code of Practice.

-Additional information on the HSE’s review process is available in the document posted with each vacancy entitled “Code of Practice, information for candidates" or by clicking here.
+Additional information on the HSE’s review process is available in the document posted with each vacancy entitled “Code of Practice, information for candidates".